ShunSakurai/check_forbidden/README.md

 - Download dist.zip and decompress it
 - Rename the folder to "Check Forbidden" or any name you like
-- Move it to C:\Program Files
+- (Optional) Move the folder to C:\Program Files
-- Create a shortcut of the .exe file and add it to your Desktop, to your tools folder, or to C:\ProgramData\Microsoft\Windows\Start Menu\Programs
+- (Optional) Create a shortcut of the .exe file and add it to your Desktop, to your tools folder, or to C:\ProgramData\Microsoft\Windows\Start Menu\Programs (this way you can run the program from Windows Start Menu)

 When you use an updated version, you only have to move the files and folders with newer dates.
 This program needs to be **kept in the folder** to work.
 It does not work by itself.